Sudo Slider

 vertical:false

-If set to true, the slider will position the slides in a vertical line instead of in a horizontal line.
+If set to true, the slider will position the slides in a vertically instead horizontally.

-You can allways manually position the slides just the way you want.
-This setting only affects some css properties of the <ul> container.
+You can always manually position the slides just the way you want.
+This setting only affects some css properties of the slides container.

 demo of vertical:true